 Haynes and Boone CDG LLP is registered for VAT purposes with VAT registration number GB 256324507.

-We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business or in our supply chains.
-This statement is made on behalf of Haynes and Boone CDG LLP pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement.
+This statement is made on behalf of Haynes and Boone CDG LLP (Haynes and Boone) pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our modern slavery and human trafficking statement.
+Haynes and Boone CDG LLP is committed to ensuring that we have procedures in place to protect against modern slavery or human trafficking occurring in any part of our business or in our supply chains.

-1.1 Our anti-slavery policy reflects our zero tolerance approach to modern slavery and our commitment to being a responsible business which operates with integrity across all aspects of our operations, including our supply chains.
+We have an Anti-slavery policy available on our Intranet which provides staff with clear objectives in relation to our anti-slavery procedures, encourages disclosure of concerns and wrongdoing and reflects our abhorrence to modern slavery and our commitment to being a responsible business which operates with integrity across all aspects of our operations, including our supply chain.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our business and in our supply chains, those staff involved in sourcing/managing a supply chain have been trained so that they are able to identify risk factors, understand the implications and assist us with implementing the Anti-Slavery Policy effectively.
-Partners and our Business Services Team are required to update the schedule of suppliers quarterly and have been advised that their teams should inform the Professional Conduct team before a contract with a supplier is signed, so that they can commence the due diligence process detailed above.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our business and in our supply chains, those staff involved in sourcing/managing a supply chain have been trained so that they are able to identify risk factors, understand the implications and assist us with implementing our Anti-Slavery Policy effectively.
+In addition, all staff are kept informed of our modern slavery initiatives and policies through training, information bulletins and by reference to our Intranet.

 United Kingdom contact regarding the UK terms and Anti-Slavery Statement: